josmar-crwdstffng/angular/integration/ivy-i18n/e2e/README.md

 ### de and fr

-The application is built (into the `dist` folder) and then two sets of translations (`src/locales/messages.(de|fr).json`) are used to generate two copies of the app, which have been translated (compile-time inlined).
+The application is built (into the `dist` directory) and then two sets of translations (`src/locales/messages.(de|fr).json`) are used to generate two copies of the app, which have been translated (compile-time inlined).